Passport Configuration with Google Workspace

 Create a Secure LDAP Client and Download the Certificate

-Passport uses Secure LDAP to communicate with Google to confirm login credentials and to gather basic user and group information.
-As part of creating a new Secure LDAP client in Google Workspace, you'll download a certificate to secure communications and turn the service on.
+Passport uses Secure LDAP to communicate with Google to confirm login credentials and gather basic user and group information.
+When you create a new Secure LDAP client in Google Workspace, you'll download a certificate to secure communications and turn the service on.

 1. In a web browser, use your organization's super administrator account to sign in to your organization's Google Admin console at admin.google.com.